-Tawanda Mutasah is Senior Director of Law & Policy at Amnesty International.
-He is responsible for leading the formulation of the movement’s human rights policies, legal positions and litigation strategies.
+From 2014 to 2019, Tawanda was Senior Director of Law & Policy at the International Secretariat of Amnesty International, where he provided global leadership in the formulation and articulation of the human rights movement’s substantive international humanitarian law and human rights law, policies, legal positions, and litigation strategies.